uswds/uswds-tutorial/README.md

+:warning: **In progress.** This repo is a work in progress.
+We'll be lauching it January 20, 2022.

-# USWDS Sandbox
+# USWDS Tutorial
-A Jekyll site for rapid web prototyping and testing new work with USWDS.
-This site is designed to run locally and on [Federalist](https://federalist.18f.gov).
+A tutorial project to learn about installing, compiling, and customizing with USWDS.

 ## Requirements
 - Node v16